 The hot springs just outside Banff in Alberta allows guests views of the snow-topped peaks of the UNESCO World Heritage Rocky Mountains, while they soak in the steamy hot mineral waters used by indigenous people before the creation of the national park in the 1880s.
 At 1585m (5,200ft), these are the highest hot springs in Canada.
-Entry: CN$7.30 per day.
-Stay: from £954pp B&B for seven nights at Banff Aspen Lodge, including London-Calgary flights and transfers; Ski Independence.
+Stay: Rimrock Resort Hotel.

 The Swiss resort lies half an hour down valley from Laax and spa seekers have been making pilgrimages to its 36.5°c of naturally heated vaulted thermal baths since the 19th century.
 Alternate bathing in the warm and cold water grottos stimulates the circulation and boosts your immune system.
-Entry: note this being Switzerland the cost is higher than some others, at CHF36 per day.
+Note this being Switzerland the cost is higher than some others.

 Bagni di Bormio

 The spa sits at an altitude of 1225m at the base of the Stelvio Pass in the heart of the Alta Valtellina.
 This medieval town of Bormio has natural hot springs dating back to Roman times, ranging from 36° to 43°C in temperature depending on the season; the water is hotter in winter as the rain cannot penetrate the frozen ground.